mubaraqwahab/online-exam-portal/docs/howto.md

 5. **Options Group** stores the options to multi-choice questions, and the ID to which the options belong.

+> **NB**: What if we merged 'Options Group' with 'Multi-choice Question'?

-6. **Fill-in the blank & Theory Question** stores info about the other two question types.
+1. **Fill-in the blank & Theory Question** stores info about the other two question types.

-7. **Question Response** stores data about the user's responses to questions.
+2. **Question Response** stores data about the user's responses to questions.
 So it holds the responses, the scores of the responses, and the question and asignment IDs to which the response belongs.

-8. **Exam Type** is a lookup table to store the types of exams.
+3. **Exam Type** is a lookup table to store the types of exams.
 It's like an 'enum' in programming languages.
 It's main purpose is storage efficiency.

-9. **Status** is another lookup table.
+4. **Status** is another lookup table.
 It stores exam assignment status.

 ### Procedure